The Engineering, Design and Manufacturing Graduate Apprenticeship is designed to produce graduates who can:

 - project manage and think creatively supported by a set of problem-solving and modelling tools appropriate to engineering business operations

-Teaching will take place one day a week in the University over 44 weeks a year.
-This will allow a two week break at both Christmas and Easter and a four week break in the Summer.
+Teaching will take place one day a week in the University over 42 weeks a year.
+This will allow a two week break at both Christmas and Easter and a six week break in the summer.

 - The Graduate Apprentice must be a resident in Scotland at the start of their programme.